-Does your mom go all squirrelly over the winter?
+Does your mom get a little squirrelly over the winter?
 Try zipping her through the forest from the perspective of a flying squirrel.
-There are plenty of safe, fun zipline tours to choose from.
+There are plenty of safe and fun zipline tours to choose from.
 Many allow children as young as 6.

-Some zipline tours emphasize wildlife and nature like this Bear Zipline tour in Whistler, BC.
-While others offer more gladiator-style obstacles like this one in Chase, BC (near Kamloops) with its optional adrenaline-raising drop swing.
+Some zipline tours emphasize wildlife and nature like this Zipline Eco-Tour at the Canadian Rockies Adventure Centre in Canmore, AB, while others offer more gladiator-style obstacles like this one in Chase, BC (near Kamloops) with its optional adrenaline-raising drop swing.

-If your mom likes height but not speed, this non-zip Treetrek tour in Whistler offers spectacular views of the river valley from nine suspension bridges.
+If your mom likes the view from above but not the need for speed, this non-zip Treetrek tour in Whistler offers spectacular views of the river valley from nine suspension bridges.

-Those who can split costs with a pack of siblings may like to surprise Mom with a holiday weekend.
-For family harmony, sign up for the Banff Yoga Festival May 26 to 28.
-Whether you like your yoga on a mat, hanging from a rope or floating in a canoe, you will find many classes to suit everyone’s personal preference and abilities.
+Those who can split costs with siblings may like to surprise Mom with a holiday weekend.
+For some maternal harmony, sign her up for the Banff Yoga Festival from June 1-3.
+Whether mom likes her yoga on a mat, hanging from a rope or floating in a canoe, she will find classes to suit any preference or ability.

 All Dressed Up

-Some Moms like an occasion to get gussied up.
+Some Moms jump at the chance to get gussied up.
 Here are a few cultural events worthy of couture.